compute-tooling/compute-studio/old-docs/ENDPOINTS.md

 ----------------------
 Accepts parsed user adjustments, separated by each major section.
 Returns parsed user adjustments, JSON representation of the user adjustments, and warnings/errors (if any).

-COMP will provide parsed user adjustments of the form:
+Compute Studio will provide parsed user adjustments of the form:

 ```json
 {